 This is probably the simplest way to borrow money – but like most of these options – it's going to cost you.
 It's easy to either make a direct purchase or take out money on your card, but you'll be paying a lot back in interest.
 Make sure you'll have enough to pay back as and when you need to, and don't get swamped by debt.

-Borrow from Someone You Know
+Borrow From Someone You Know

-$500 is a lot of money to ask for from someone, but these could be one of the easiest ways to get it – without getting involved with high interest rates.
+$500 is a lot of money to ask for from someone, but this could be one of the easiest ways to get it – without getting involved with high interest rates.
 Just make sure you pay it back.